As an employer you must pay the primary and secondary contributions for all employees who:

 The secondary contribution

-This is 6.5% of your employee's monthly (or weekly) gross wage up to the Standard Earnings Limit (SEL) which is £3,834 per month.
-For any wages paid above the SEL 2% must be paid by the employer up to the Upper Earnings Limit (UEL) of £12,686 per month.
+This is 6.5% of your employee's monthly (or weekly) gross wage up to the Standard Earnings Limit (SEL) for the year.
+For any wages paid above the SEL, 2% must be paid by the employer up to the Upper Earnings Limit (UEL).

 Employees who hold a card marked XR1